kushalthaman/kushalthaman.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am fortunate to be awarded with the [Atlas Fellowship](https://atlasfellowship.org/).
+I have been awarded the [Atlas Fellowship](https://atlasfellowship.org/).